appleboy/gin-jwt/README.md

 OPTIONAL: `LoginResponse`

 After having successfully authenticated with `Authenticator`, created the jwt token using the identifiers from map returned from `PayloadFunc`, and set it as a cookie if `SendCookie` is enabled, this function is called.
-It is used to handle any post-login logic.
-This might look something like using the gin context to return a JSON of the token back to the user.
+It receives the complete token information (including access token, refresh token, expiry, etc.) as a structured `core.Token` object.
+This function is used to handle any post-login logic and return the token response to the user.

+Signature: `func(c *gin.Context, token *core.Token)`

 ### Subsequent requests on endpoints requiring jwt token (using MiddlewareFunc)